Tex Winter: College coaching career

-After graduating college in 1947, Winter immediately entered the coaching profession as an assistant to Hall-of-Famer Jack Gardner at Kansas State University (K-State or Kansas State), a position he held from 1947 to 1951.
-It was as an assistant at Kansas State where he began to devise the triangle offense.
-He was Garnder's assistant in 1948 and 1951 when the team went to the final four of the NCAA tournament.
-He would work as a basketball coach for the next 61 years.
+After graduating college in 1947, Winter immediately became interested in coaching (both in basketball and track).
+He entered the coaching profession as an assistant to future Naismith Hall of Fame head basketball coach Jack Gardner at Kansas State University (K-State or Kansas State), a position Winter held from 1947 to 1951.
+His college coach Sam Barry had urged Winter to pursue the position at Kansas State under Gardner, whom Barry had also coached.
+It was as an assistant at Kansas State where Winter began to devise the triangle offense.
+Winter later said that trying to get Gardner to use Winter's "triple-post offense" was one of the hardest things he had ever done.
+He was Gardner's assistant in 1948 and 1951 when the team went to the Final Four of the NCAA Division I men's basketball tournament.

 In 1952, Winter began a two-year stint as head coach at Marquette University, becoming the youngest coach in major college basketball.
 In 1953, Winter returned to Kansas State as its head coach; at 31, still the youngest major college coach.
-Winter served as Kansas State's head coach for the following 15 years, posting a 261–118 (.689) record, though his record has also been reported as 262-117.
-He still owns the record for most league titles (eight) in school history and twice led the Wildcats to the Final Four (1958 and 1964).
-Winter guided K-State to postseason play seven times overall, including six trips to the NCAA Tournament, and boasts one of the highest winning percentages in K-State's history.
+Winter served as Kansas State's head coach for the next 15 years, posting a 261–118 (.689) record, though his record has also been reported as 262-117 (.691).
+From 1957 to 1960, Winter was named the Big Eight's Coach of the Year three consecutive seasons; and in Winter's final season at K-State (1967–68), the team was first in the Big Eight and the Associated Press (AP) named him Big Eight Coach of the Year once again.
+He still owns the record for most conference titles (eight) in school history and twice led the Wildcats to the Final Four (1958 and 1964).
+Winter guided K-State to postseason play seven times overall, including six trips to the NCAA tournament, and boasts one of the highest winning percentages in K-State's history.

-Winter was named UPI National Coach of the Year in 1958, after he led Kansas State to the Final Four by knocking off Oscar Robertson and second-ranked Cincinnati in an 83–80 double-overtime thriller.
+Winter was named United Press's college Coach of the Year in March 1958.
+In the 1958 NCAA tournament, Winter led third-ranked Kansas State to the Final Four by defeating Oscar Robertson and second-ranked Cincinnati in an 83–80 overtime thriller, ending Cincinnati's 16-game winning streak.
 Junior center Bob Boozer was one of three Wildcats to be named a first-team All-American, along with teammates Jack Parr and Roy DeWitz who were also named All-Americans.
-Boozer, Parr and DeWitz were all named to the Midwest-Lawrence All-Regional NCCA team that year.
-Earlier in the season, on February 3, 1958, No. 4 ranked Kansas State defeated Wilt Chamberlain and the No. 2 ranked University of Kansas in double overtime, using a defensive scheme Winter devised to impede Chamberlain's offense.
+Boozer, Parr and DeWitz were all named to the Midwest-Lawrence All-Regional NCAA team that year.
+Earlier in the season, on February 3, 1958, then No. 4 ranked Kansas State defeated Wilt Chamberlain and the No. 2 ranked University of Kansas in double overtime, using a defensive scheme Winter devised to impede Chamberlain's offense.